Dynamic filters

 • Click on the Create icon to create a new filter set.

-For example, if you want to create a filter that will give you all the variants except from the variants that are only intronic you can click on the Functions filter and then to intronic and intronic but not splicing functions as shown in the pictures below.
+For example, to create a filter to show all the variants except those that are only intronic, click on the Functions filter and then to intronic and intronic but not splicing functions as shown in the pictures below.

 By clicking on the Add button the filter will move to column “New filter set” in which you can give to your filter the name you want, you can edit your filter and finally you can save it by clicking on the Save filter set button